Mercerenies/latitude/spec/ii_standard_library/number.md

 such a value is not supported on the system, the behavior is undefined.

-[TODO: A negative real argument to this should return a complex value but currently returns NaN.
-This needs to be fixed.]

 ### `Number isBasicInt?.`

 Returns whether the value is a fixed-size integer.
 If the